 For the practicals in each subject of Commerce, Science, and Humanities stream, CA Wizard has given the CBSE Practical Guidelines 2022-23 with the CBSE Practical Marks Scheme in this article.
 To download the Class 11 CBSE Practical Syllabus, use the link given in this article.

 CA Wizard is a free online resource area for classes 11 and 12 students.
 We are also the top and reliable source for gaining information on one of the best courses after 12th- Chartered Accountancy.

 CBSE provides the complete CBSE Syllabus for class 11 and class 12.
 Even for the practicals and project work, the syllabus is predefined by CBSE.
-However, for the academic year 2021-22, CBSE has reduced some of the experiments and project work.
-As the circumstances due to COVID-19 have caused difficulties in learning, the CBSE Board Practicals and theory syllabus is reduced.
+However, for the academic year 2022-23, CBSE has reduced some of the experiments and project work.
+CBSE has updated its syllabus this year and added some topics in its syllabus.

 Class 11 CBSE Accountancy Practical

 Project Work: From session 2022-23 onwards, there would be only ONE project (specific) to be prepared.

 - Collection of source documents, preparation of vouchers, recording of transactions with the help of vouchers.

 - Preparation of Bank Reconciliation Statement with the given cash book and the pass book with twenty to twenty-five transactions.

 - Comprehensive project of any sole proprietorship business.
 This may state with journal entries and their ledgering, preparation of Trial balance.
 Trading and Profit and Loss Account and Balance Sheet.
 Expenses, incomes and profit (loss), assets and liabilities are to be depicted using pie chart / bar diagram.